MaximeKjaer/kjaer.io/_notes/formal-verification.md

 Clausal resolution is [sound](#definition:soundness) for all clauses $C_1, C_2$ and propositional variables $x$.
 {% endblock %}

 This tells us that clausal resolution is a valid rule.
-A stronger result is that we can use clausal resolution to determine satisfiability for any <abbr title="Conjunctive Normal Form">CNF</abbr> formula:
+A stronger result is that we can use clausal resolution to determine satisfiability for any CNF formula:

 {% block theorem "Refutational completeness of the clausal resolution rule" %}
 A finite set of clauses $A$ is satisfiable $\iff$ there exists a derivation to the empty clause from $A$ using clausal resolution.